Head's up, there might be affiliate links ahead!

 Whether you’re low carb, vegan or paleo, the simple ingredients of this soup will win you over.
 It’s incredibly healthy, simple to make and a total crowd pleaser.

-If you’re looking for more healing soup recipes, you might also enjoy these ideas, all of which are paleo, low-carb and vegetarian or vegan-friendly.
+You might also enjoy these ideas, all of which are paleo, low-carb and vegetarian or vegan-friendly.

 Roasted red pepper & carrot ginger soup recipe